The following is a short list of some of the work I have completed to date.

-Key Terms (DBA, Data Warehouse, Data Model, Batch Scripting, Excel, VBA, T-SQL, SSMS, SSRS, SSIS, SSAS, Domain Knowledge, Business Logic, PowerPivot, Fraud Detection, Stored Procedures, UX, UI, Graphing, Sharepoint, DAX, Access, SQL Server Agent Jobs, ETL, Reporting, Validation, Automation, User Defined Function, Visual Studio, Version Control, Database Development, Team Foundation Server, Maintenance Plans, HTML, CSS, Database Mail, Risk, Health, Tableau, Java Script, Ola Hallengren, TLog, VLF, Backups, Fragmentation, Index, Service Pack, Security)
+Key Terms (DBA, Data Warehouse, Data Model, Batch Scripting, Excel, VBA, T-SQL, SSMS, SSRS, SSIS, SSAS, Domain Knowledge, Business Logic, PowerPivot, Fraud Detection, Stored Procedures, UX, UI, Graphing, Sharepoint, DAX, Access, SQL Server Agent Jobs, ETL, Reporting, Validation, Automation, User Defined Function, Visual Studio, Version Control, Database Development, Team Foundation Server, Maintenance Plans, HTML, CSS, Database Mail, Risk, Health, Tableau, Java Script, Ola Hallengren, TLog, VLF, Backups, Fragmentation, Index, Service Pack, Security, GDPR, Compliance)

 Company: One of the Big Four accountancy firms

 P1.
 (Batch Scripting)